openvinotoolkit/vpux_plugin/src/vpux_compiler/docs/npu2_7_sw_layer_enabling.md

 ## Introduction

 This instruction will guide you through steps of adding a new NPU3720 software layer to the NPU compiler.
+For NPU3700 software layer, please refer [sw_layer_enabling.md](../docs/sw_layer_enabling.md)

 > Be aware, that NPU compiler is in a rapid development and code snippets might be out of date.